inadarei/connect-thumbs/README.md

    You may want to periodically clean-up that folder.
  * decodeFn - custom decoder function.
 Defaults to one that decodes base64-encoded full URLs.
  * allowedExtensions - file (path) extensions that connect-thumbs will try to thumbnail.
 Defaults to: jpg, jpeg, gif and png.
  * presets - json object describing various image presets.
 You can indicate width, height and compression level for each.
-More options to come.
+   Currently width is required and it is the only required argument.
+Expect more flexibility here in the following versions.

 ## License